libapps/libapps-mirror/nassh/doc/FAQ.md

   Sorry, not yet.
 This is a bit of a technical challenge given the nature of the NaCl sandbox.
 We have a few options that we're exploring.
-Feel free to post your ideas to the mailing list.
+Feel free to post your ideas to the [chromium-hterm mailing list].

   (And yes, we're already considering integrating with the Chrome NSS certificate store.)